AvePoint/cloud-api/docs/docs/services-and-features/enpower/environments.md

-                "securityEnabled": true, // Indicates whether the group member has security enabled "mailEnabled": true, // Indicates whether the group member is mail-enabled "accountEnabled": null, // Indicates whether the group member account is enabled "mailNickname": "0613-Cidata02", // The alias of the group member "email": "", // The email address of the group member "type": 0, // The group member type "userType": null, // The user type of the group member
+                "securityEnabled": true, // Indicates whether the group member has security enabled "mailEnabled": true, // Indicates whether the group member is mail-enabled "accountEnabled": null, // Indicates whether the group member account is enabled "mailNickname": "Sample Alias", // The alias of the group member "email": "", // The email address of the group member "type": 0, // The group member type "userType": null, // The user type of the group member